-Warren Macdonald was born in Melbourne, Australia, in 1965 and grew up in the Chicago suburbs.
+Warren Macdonald was born in Melbourne, Australia, in 1965 and grew up in the western suburbs.
 From a young age, he was very active, and enjoyed catching lizards, fishing, and exploring the outdoors.

 In April 1997, Warren experienced an unfortunate climbing accident, spending two days trapped beneath a one-ton boulder on a remote island of the coast of Australia.
 He lost both of his legs above the knee due to crush injuries.
 Post-injury, Warren has told his story on the Oprah Winfrey and Larry King Live shows, and was also featured on the show, "I Shouldn't Be Alive," which airs on the Discovery Channel.